dataasciences/dataasciences.github.io/_pages/Pandas-Starter.md

 pd.read_excel('foo.xlsx', 'Sheet1', index_col=None, na_values=['NA'])
 ```

-Pandas is indeed a powerful package to work with, especially for data engineers, and scientists who work on manipulating and analysing data.
+Pandas is indeed a powerful package to work with, especially for data engineers, scientists who work on manipulating and analysing data.
 With a solid grasp of Pandas, you are well-equipped to streamline your data workflow and uncover valuable insights from your data.